irasanchez/webdb-i-challenge/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

+_Select \* from Orders order by CustomerID;_

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+_Select Customers.CustomerName, count(*) from orders inner join Customers on Orders.CustomerID=Customers.CustomerID group by CustomerName order by count(*) desc;_

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

+_Select Customers.City, count(*) from orders inner join Customers on Orders.CustomerID=Customers.CustomerID group by City order by count(*) desc;_

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+_Delete from Customers where CustomerID not in (select Customers.CustomerID from Orders inner join Customers on Orders.CustomerID=Customers.CustomerID group by CustomerName);_